1989 FIFA U-16 World Championship

-The 1989 FIFA U-16 World Championship, the third edition of the tournament, was held in the Scottish cities of Glasgow, Edinburgh, Motherwell, Aberdeen, and Dundee between 10 June and 24 June 1989.
+The 1989 FIFA U-16 World Championship, the third edition of the tournament, was held in the Scottish cities of Glasgow, Edinburgh, Motherwell, Aberdeen, and Dundee between 10 and 24 June 1989.
 Players born after 1 August 1972 could participate in this tournament.
 Saudi Arabia won the tournament and became the first Asian team to win a FIFA tournament.
-As of December 2022, they are the only Asian men's team to win any FIFA tournament.
+As of November 2025, they are the only Asian men's team to win any FIFA tournament.

-The winning team was later accused of fielding several over-age players, but no formal investigation was conducted.

 Qualified teams

 Squads

 For full squad lists for the 1989 U-16 World Championship see 1989 FIFA U-16 World Championship squads.